Alcoholic beverage: Distilled beverages

 Distilled beverages (also called liquors or spirit drinks) are alcoholic drinks produced by distilling (i.e., concentrating by distillation) ethanol produced by means of fermenting grain, fruit, or vegetables.
 Unsweetened, distilled, alcoholic drinks that have an alcohol content of at least 20% ABV are called spirits.
 For the most common distilled drinks, such as whisky (or whiskey) and vodka, the alcohol content is around 40%.
 The term hard liquor is used in North America to distinguish distilled drinks from undistilled ones (implicitly weaker).
-Brandy, gin, mezcal, rum, tequila, vodka, whisky (or wiskey), baijiu, shōchū and soju are examples of distilled drinks.
+Brandy, gin, mezcal, rum, tequila, vodka, whisky (or whiskey), baijiu, shōchū and soju are examples of distilled drinks.
 Distilling concentrates the alcohol and eliminates some of the congeners.
 Freeze distillation concentrates ethanol along with methanol and fusel alcohols (fermentation by-products partially removed by distillation) in applejack.

 Fortified wine is wine, such as port or sherry, to which a distilled beverage (usually brandy) has been added.
 Fortified wine is distinguished from spirits made from wine in that spirits are produced by means of distillation, while fortified wine is wine that has had a spirit added to it.
 Many different styles of fortified wine have been developed, including port, sherry, madeira, marsala, commandaria, and the aromatized wine vermouth.